-We have experienced recurring net losses and had an accumulated deficit of \$152.1 million as of March 31, 2021.
+We have experienced recurring net losses and had an accumulated deficit of \$159.7 million as of June 30, 2021.
 Our transition to profitability is dependent upon the successful development, approval and commercialization of our product candidates and those of our collaboration partners and achieving a level of revenue adequate to support our cost structure.
 We expect to continue to incur losses for the foreseeable future.

 We expect that our research and development and general and administrative expenses will continue to increase for the foreseeable future.
-Additionally, we expect our capital expenditures will increase significantly in the future for costs associated with building additional manufacturing capacity.
+Additionally, we expect our capital expenditures will increase significantly in the future for costs associated with building additional manufacturing capacity and acquiring related manufacturing equipment.
 As a result, we will need significant additional capital to fund our operations, which we may obtain through one or more equity offerings, debt financings or other third-party funding, including potential strategic alliances and licensing or collaboration arrangements.